pond918/roles.chat/_i18n/en/_pages/index.md

 Behind all these scenarios, we utilize the `vectorStore`/`LLM`s, to match the exact `chatRoles` to your conversation.

-More over, letting `chatRoles` to have small conversations, has the advantage to control the context length, as the big boss, you needn't know about each details, and things are settled!
+More over, letting `chatRoles` to have sub-conversations, has the advantage to control the context length, as the big boss, you needn't know about each details, and things are settled!

 First things first, we are defining the specifications for `chatRoles` and `coordination`s!